amysiu1028/Portfolio/README.md

 ## Deliverables
 - Source code for HTML, CSS, and JavaScript files.
 - A README file documenting the project and how to run it.
-- Deploy the website on a free hosting platform like GitHub Pages or Netlify and provide the link.
+- (Optional) Deploy the website on a free hosting platform like GitHub Pages or Netlify and provide the link.

 ## Evaluation Criteria
 - Code quality and clarity.